rickhull/hello-nix/README.md

 * **Lorri** integrates direnv with Nix workflows, maintaining some state to avoid costly unnecessary rebuilds.
 * **Niv** helps manage dependencies in the Nix realm.

-Christine's workflow works with any Nix install, whereas we'll be running on NixOS, using the power of Nix to maintain system state.

 ## Install system tools